 Flows and Solutions

 As usual in the sciences, examples are more important than principles.
 There was a book by van Dyke, An Album of Fluid Motion.
 It would be nice to turn that into a bunch of GIFs or Javascript widgets, where the user could change the value of Reynolds numbers and other physical parameters.
+(Curiously, it appears the Lattice Boltzmann method is the preferred numerical method de jour.)

 • Hele-Shaw flow in 3-dimensions with "infinitesimally thin" fluids bounded between two sheets or surfaces.
 We can study Hele-Shaw flows past cylinders, airfoils, etc.